theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLib.rst

   :return: Boolean showing if the function was successful or not
   :rtype: Boolean

-.. py:function:: FilGetBinPath()
+.. ven:function:: FilGetBinPath()

   This function retrieves the vector binary path

   :return: The vectory binary path (usually C:\Program Files (x86)\Hamilton\Bin)
   :rtype: Variable

-.. py:function:: FilGetCommState(file port)
+.. ven:function:: FilGetCommState(file port)

   This function retrieves the configuration information for the specified communication resource.
 The entries of the structure that retrieves the configuration information must be accessible in the global scope.